luisfeliz79/AzureContrib/azure-storage-sdk-samples/python/README.md

 $env:AZURE_TENANT_ID="xxxxx.onmicrosoft.com or 00000000-0000-0000-0000-000000000000"
 $env:AZURE_CLIENT_CERTIFICATE_PATH="C:\Azure\sp-cert.pem"
 ```
-Make sure to add permisions such as "Storage Blob Data Contributor" to the Service principal
-- Then run the sample

 ### If using Managed Identity (System Assigned)
 - Enable the system assigned managed identity in the Azure service
 - Make sure to add permisions such as "Storage Blob Data Contributor" to the managed identity
-- Then run the sample